sensu/sensu-docs/content/sensu-go/5.21/web-ui/sign-in.md

 ---
-title: "Sign in to the Web UI"
+title: "Sign in to the web UI"
 linkTitle: "Sign In"
 description: "The Sensu backend includes the Sensu web UI: a unified view of your Sensu resources with user-friendly tools to reduce alert fatigue.
 Read this guide to start using the Sensu web UI."
 weight: 10